 - Remove and disassemble the BEM, and either replace the starter cut relay, or clean the starter cut relay terminals and resolder the relay pins on the PCB.
 Read this tutorial on how to repair the BEM for more information.

-It is important to note that a J3 Chip can not fix the starter cut as it is related to the BEM not the ECU.
+It is important to note that a J3 Chip can not fix the starter cut, as it is related to the BEM and not the ECU.

 Smartlock Fuel Cut – Engine cranks, but does not start

 Smartlock has an injector cut, based inside the ECU.
 If your engine turns over but does not fire, the problem could be the Smartlock fuel cut in the ECU.

-If the Smartlock light is flashing on your cluster, or you have done an engine conversion and can not get the vehicle to start, you use a noid light on an injector plug to see whether the injectors are firing while cranking the engine.
+If the Smartlock light is flashing on your cluster, or you have done an engine conversion and can not get the vehicle to start, use a noid light on an injector plug to see whether the injectors are firing while cranking the engine.
 If the injectors are not firing, this is most likely due to the Smartlock fuel cut.
-A J3 Chip can bypass Smartlock and will not affect the central locking.
+A J3 Chip can bypass Smartlock, and does not affect the central locking in the BEM.